 Nonprofits also require considerable reporting and record keeping.
 Since the public supports a nonprofit, the IRS makes sure that everything is regulated and documented.

 A nonprofit goes through a lengthy process to become a tax-exempt entity, starting with incorporating at the state level and then applying to the IRS for tax exemption.
 Also, a nonprofit must file annual reports known as Form 990s.

 Nonprofits receive quite a lot of oversight from the states where they incorporate and from the IRS.

 Can Nonprofits Register as an LLC?

-Whether you choose an LLC, a nonprofit, or another structure for your business, it’s important to research the requirements for each based on where you live.
-Deciding on the proper structure can be a long process, but the upfront research and filing involved is critical if you want to build a successful business, whether for-profit or nonprofit.
+Whether you choose an LLC, a nonprofit, or another structure for your business, it’s important to research the requirements for each based on where you plan to do business.
+Also, one must decide whether the pursuit of profit or providing for social welfare is most important.